vincentsun870530/SOEN331_adbc_priority_queue/README.md

 How to configure tools: Getting started with adbc in Java/AspectJ under Eclipse from cc's website: https://users.encs.concordia.ca/~cc/soen331/

-How to run the code: After following the instructions above, rue the code from driver: text.java.
+How to run the code: After following the instructions above, run the code from driver: text.java.
 For simulating assertion failures, run simulating.java.